-State Republican parties mull canceling primaries, caucuses
+SC, Kansas GOP scrap 2020 presidential preference votes

 In years past, both Republicans and Democrats have cut state nominating contests when an incumbent president from their party ran for a second term.
 In 1984, South Carolina GOP leaders opted to call off their primary as President Ronald Reagan sought a second term.
 In 2004, the GOP again canceled the state’s primary with leaders deciding instead to endorse President George W. Bush’s reelection bid.

-The South Carolina Democratic Party didn’t hold presidential primaries in 1996 or in 2012, when Presidents Bill Clinton and Barack Obama faced no opposition for second terms.
+The South Carolina Democratic Party didn’t hold presidential primaries in 1996 or in 2012, when Presidents Bill Clinton and Barack Obama were their incumbents.

-South Carolina GOP leaders expected to announce their decision midday Saturday.
-In Kansas, the Republican Party’s state committee was expected to approve rules Saturday for an “internal party process” for selecting delegates to the national convention without caucuses, according to Kelly Arnold, the party’s former state chairman, and Helen Van Etten, a member of the Republican National Committee from Topeka.

-The Nevada Republican Party was expected to hold a vote later Saturday on possibly changing its rules to allow a bypass of its presidential nominating caucuses in 2020 and endorse Trump outright.
+The Nevada Republican Party was expected to hold a vote on possibly changing its rules to allow a bypass of its presidential nominating caucuses in 2020 and endorse Trump outright.
 The move would allow the state’s central committee members to hold a vote and commit the state’s GOP delegates to the president, shielding him from a primary challenge.

 Associated Press writers Michelle Price in Las Vegas, Jonathan Cooper in Phoenix and John Hanna in Topeka, Kansas, contributed to this report.